xueyunlong12589/Brant/README.md

-# Brant: A Foundation Model for Intracranial Neural Signal
+# Brant: Foundation Model for Intracranial Neural Signal
 Brant is a foundation model in the field of intracranial recordings, which learns powerful representations of intracranial neural signals.

 ### Source Code